 There is a constant frustration that more California students can’t be admitted to the campus of their choice.
 That problem is really the product of decades of under-funding by the State, which has inhibited growth in capacity and forced a greater reliance on fees and tuition.
 Per student State support for UC remains little more than a third of what it was forty years ago.
 Over the past decade, UC’s share of the State General Fund is down 14%.
 Like the California State University system and the community colleges, UC has been forced to do more with less.

-On May 1, 2017, Connecting California columnist and editor, Zócalo Public Square, fellow at the Center for Social Cohesion at Arizona State University and co-author of California Crackup: How Reform Broke the Golden State and How We Can Fix It (UC Press, 2010), published an opinion on the Fox & Hounds website.
+On May 1, 2017, Joe Mathews, Connecting California columnist and editor, Zócalo Public Square, fellow at the Center for Social Cohesion at Arizona State University and co-author of California Crackup: How Reform Broke the Golden State and How We Can Fix It (UC Press, 2010), published an opinion on the Fox & Hounds website.
 Here’s an excerpt:

 Thank you, Berkeley.